 When it comes to deep cleaning certain areas of our home, we know how to get the job done.
-For example, you can start by taking things out of your pantry and wiping down the shelves, but what happens before all of that?
+For example, you can start by taking things out of your pantry and wiping down the shelves, but what happens when you are working on a tougher area of your home?
 Whenever you deep clean your home, there are a few things you want to make sure that you do every single time!

-These will not only make sure you have a better overall cleaning experience but that it’s much easier!
+This post will not only make sure you have a better overall cleaning experience but that it’s also much easier for you!
 Here are five things you want to make sure you do every time you deep clean your home.

 This post may contain affiliate links.
 See my disclosure for details.

 5 Things You Should Do Every Time You Deep Clean Your Home

 Clutter has a way of piling up around our homes.
 The first thing to do before you are deep clean your home is to declutter that space and pick up anything that is lying around your house.
 If there is clutter, take the time to put things back where they belong.
 You can check expiration dates and decide if you really still need the item, if it’s something you can’t find a home for, you should consider discarding it, if it’s a keeper then make sure to find it a home.